-11. Report on (for the preceding 2 years) and estimate (for the following years up to 2020) the excess/deficit production of energy from renewable sources compared to the indicative trajectory which could be transferred to/imported from other Contracting Parties, Member States and/or third countries, as well as estimated potential for joint projects until 2020.
-(Article 22 (1) I, m) of Directive 2009/28/EC)).
+11. Report on (for the preceding 2 years) and estimate the excess/deficit production of energy from renewable sources compared to the indicative trajectory which could be transferred to/imported from other Contracting Parties, Member States and/or third countries, as well as estimated potential for joint projects until 2020.
+(Article 22 (1) l, m) of Directive 2009/28/EC)).